 researchers who have helped make scientific

-discoveries that have changed infection from
+discoveries that have changed infection from a

-be managed by drugs.
+managed by drugs.

 The stick was an explicit expectation that the trainees should return home and put their new knowledge and skills to work, as a way to repay their AITRP support.
 These conditions encouraged the flow of bright, qualified and empowered scientists back to developing countries, making the overall AITRP re-entry success rate in excess of 80 percent.

 "We trained more than 65 graduate level trainees through AITRP over the years and 95 percent of them are back in Uganda today, working in various aspects of academics or in the Ministry of Health or working in the private sector on HIV-related issues," said Dr. Christopher C. Whalen, of Case Western Reserve University.

 As skilled scientists became established in developing countries, they made attractive partners for global research collaborations and began to successfully compete for NIH research grants, in addition to funding from international foundations and other sources.

 AITRP incorporates an unusual degree of flexibility, allowing the grantees to adapt to changing conditions.
 "As the epidemics evolve, the position of Fogarty has always been that if it was logical to change directions, follow new opportunities, fine, go ahead and do it," Johnson said.